-Reflects a student's contributions, attendance, preparedness, and respect for others during work periods, critiques, lectures, and discussions.
+Reflects a student's attendance, preparedness, contributions, and respect for others during work periods, critiques, lectures, and discussions.
 In order to receive these grades, students must actively take part in critiques, work periods, and in-class discussions.
 Asking questions, sharing insights, and overall participation is crucial to the learning objectives of the course as well as personal development.
-Students should under no circumstances be on their phone for any reason other than note-taking while instructors, guests, or peers are presenting.
-Doing so is disrespectful and will be noted.

-These grades are also affected by:
+Community grades are also affected by:

-- demonstrated engagement with in-class material - sharing questions and information through the OWL platform, emails, and one on one - bringing work, research, and examples to class - asking questions and sharing insights in response to lectures and research materials - peer to peer engagement in class, such as sharing insights, ideas, reflections, or otherwise supporting one another to better understand and respond to course materials and project requirements
+- · demonstrated engagement with in-class material - sharing questions and information through the OWL platform, emails, and one on one - bringing work, research, and examples to class - asking questions and sharing insights in response to lectures and research materials peer to peer engagement in class, such as sharing insights, ideas, reflections, or otherwise supporting one another to better understand and respond to course materials and project requirements